CDRT/mk_docs/docs/guides/lcv/configuration.md

 # Configuration

 !!! warning
     Due to requirements from the Lenovo Product Security team, logging is not enabled by default any longer.
-To enable logging, set the following registry value to "True": [HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Lenovo\SystemUpdateAddin\Logs]"EnableLogs"="True"
+To enable logging, set the following registry values to "Trace":
+    ```registry
+    [HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Lenovo\VantageService\FileLogger]
+    "LenovoVantageShell"="Trace"
+    "AllLogs"="Trace"
+    ```

-    Logs can be found in:
+    Logs can be found in subfolders for each component under:
-    ```%ProgramData%\Lenovo\Vantage\AddinData\LenovoSystemUpdateAddin\logs```
+    `%ProgramData%\Lenovo\Vantage\Logs\`

+    For the System Update Addin, the logs will be in `LenovoSystemUpdateAddin` subfolder.

 Lenovo understands that some features of Commercial Vantage may not be appropriate for end users in a managed corporate environment.
 Therefore, most features of Commercial Vantage can be hidden or disabled so that your end users cannot access them.
 There are two ways to configure Commercial Vantage: